With permission, Mr Speaker, I would like to make a statement on funding for local authorities in England next year.

 The modification of the 2016-17 allocation formula to take account of councils’ ability to raise council tax was at least the start of an acknowledgement that councils with the highest levels of deprivation should not face the biggest cuts.
 Nevertheless, will the Secretary of State take it from me that the failure to address that issue in the previous two years has meant that Birmingham is now being short-changed to the tune of £100 million?
 What is there in his statement to address that and avoid even more swingeing cuts hitting children’s services and adult social care in my city?

 The hon.
-Gentleman’s central point is that there has to be a recognition that different councils have a different council tax base so are affected in different ways when they make a percentage change to that council tax.
+Gentleman’s central point is that there has to be a recognition that different councils have a different council tax base, and so are affected in different ways when they make a percentage change to that council tax.
 In the case of Birmingham and many other local authorities in which the council tax base might be relatively low, that is recognised so that with respect to, for example, adult social care, when new funding is allocated, including the additional £2 billion announced earlier this year, the improved better care fund makes sure that the fundraising powers that exist locally are taken into account.

 Deprivation is by no means limited to urban areas, and I know that that is why the Secretary of State has listened to the powerful fair funding case made by Lincolnshire County Council.
 I welcome the fact that the business rates pilot is coming to the county, but will my right hon.
 Friend tell us how else such big, sparsely populated counties will be helped by the settlement?
 What more money is coming to Lincolnshire?